Cambridge Global Leadership Summer Programme

 Are you interested in politics, current affairs, international relations, economics, and philosophy?

-The Cambridge Immerse Global Leadership Programme is a unique one week multidisciplinary academic summer course designed by leading experts at the UK’s top universities including the University of Cambridge.
+The Immerse Education Global Leadership Programme is a unique one week multidisciplinary academic summer course designed by leading experts at the UK’s top universities including the University of Cambridge.
 By introducing students to a variety of different disciplines and allowing scope for discussion and debate this leadership summer course will develop the leadership skills of promising young students whilst helping them form their own opinions about the world around them.

 Our expert academic team have designed our leadership programme which imparts both specialist knowledge and theoretical frameworks, equipping participants with the skills needed to succeed in future leadership roles The Global Leadership summer course will provide future leaders with an unparalleled insight into the global social, political, and economic issues that the modern world is faced with.
 Participants will learn to analyse and assess current affairs and global challenges through the lens of a variety of disciplines: modern political theory, international relations, philosophy, economics, and geography.